 Post-surgical rehabilitation is unique on a case by case basis but rehab exercises start on day 1.
 The early stages often have an emphasis on pain control, promoting gentle range of motion, and monitoring your symptoms to ensure you are tracking well.
 On your surgeons approval, rehabilitation can progress to restore your range of motion, strength and control.
 Clinical guidelines and protocols are available to your physiotherapist to help guide your progress.
 Depending on your previous activities, rehabilitation can progress all the way through to high level activities such as hopping, sprinting, throwing etc...

-What Type Of Surgeries Do We Often Seen?
+Which Surgeries Do We Often See?

 Our physiotherapists are commonly involved in rehabilitating: